inseq-team/inseq/README.md

 - Support for single and batched attribution using multiple gradient-based feature attribution methods from [Captum](https://captum.ai/docs/introduction)

+- Support for basic single-layer and layer-aggregation attention attribution methods

 - Post-hoc aggregation of feature attribution maps via `Aggregator` classes.

 - Attribution visualization in notebooks, browser and command line.